dnym/hinode-books/content/en/blog/components.md

 title: Components
 date: 2023-09-23
 description: Use shortcodes to add predefined components powered by external libraries.
+lead: "In the ever-evolving landscape of web development, maintaining a streamlined and efficient workflow is crucial.
+Hugo, a popular static site generator, offers a powerful feature to enhance your site's functionality: shortcodes.
+These predefined snippets of code allow you to effortlessly integrate complex components into your website.
+By leveraging external libraries, Hugo shortcodes can transform your static site into a dynamic and engaging platform, providing an enhanced user experience without the need for extensive coding.
+In this post, we'll explore how to utilize Hugo shortcodes to add robust components powered by external libraries, streamlining your development process and elevating your site's capabilities."
 tags: ["bootstrap", "shortcode"]
 thumbnail:
   url: img/puzzle.jpg